Teaching AI Interactively: An Experience Report in Higher Education: What We Found

 We conducted an ordinal regression to examine whether the different instructional strategies predicted student ratings on the end-of-semester course evaluation survey.
-Semester was a categorical predictor, with Spring as the reference category since it represents the typical instructional strategy.
-The only dependent variable in the ordinal regression was Semester, and an ordinal model was created for each survey item to examine the impact of Semester.
+For each survey item, we fit an ordinal logistic regression model with semester as the predictor variable and the survey response as the outcome.
 Differences in student scores are represented in Figure~\ref{fig:likert} and regression coefficients for all items are listed in Table~\ref{tab:survey_items}.

-Three of the six survey items responses did not significantly differ between the two semesters.
-Students reported that they were comparatively prepared to take the class, Wald $z = 0.66, p = 0.51$.
-Students also completed a similar percentage of all homework assignments, Wald $z = 0.62, p = 0.53$.
-Finally, at the end of the course, students learned a comparable amount in both semesters, Wald $z = 1.39, p = 0.16$.
-The instructional differences between the two semesters did not significantly predict student preparedness, homework completed, or amount learned.

-There were statistically significant differences between the two course sessions on the remaining three questions.
+Three of the six survey items responses had statistically significant differences between the two semesters.
 When asked what percentage of classes they were physically present for, student answers were significantly different, Wald $z = 3.3, p < 0.001$.
 Students in the summer session had 6.8 times higher odds of reporting higher attendance than students in the spring session $(\beta = 1.92, SE = 0.58)$.
 We also see significant differences in how students perceived the assignments, Wald $z = 2.40, p < .016$.
 Though students in both semesters completed the same projects and exams, students in the summer semester were approximately four times more likely to favorably report degree to which the exams, homework, and other assignments measured their knowledge and understanding $(\beta = 1.44, SE = 0.60)$.
 Finally, there is also a significant difference in the student ratings for overall course effectiveness, Wald $z = 1.96, p < .05$.
 Students in the summer session had 3.4 times higher odds of agreeing that the course was overall effective $(\beta = 1.22, SE = 0.62)$.
+The remaining three survey questions did not differ significantly.